 We all collect more stuff than we need, and your loved one may need help in sorting through their own household goods.
 If possible, and if there’s an urgent need for cash, help them organize and hold a yard sale.

 With downsizing, it’s a good time to review their paperwork.
 Some of their doctors may change when they move, so be sure to check their list of doctors both right after they move and a few months later, when they have settled in a bit more.
 It’s possible you may be the one to seek out new doctors, so be ready to ask for referrals and do some research in order to find the best care in this new location.
 Sometimes transportation can become an issue at this stage, and that is something to keep in mind as new doctors are found.

 When their condition deteriorates to the point that they can’t live on their own any more, they will need to move into assisted living.
-This option is for people with most of their abilities to live independently intact, just not enough to be on their own, to those with no ability to care for their daily needs.
+This option ranges from people with most of their abilities to live independently intact, just not enough to be on their own, to those with no ability to care for their daily needs.
 This move will also lead to another round of down-sizing.

 Whatever their condition, an elderly person should be able to pack their own bag, or direct someone else to pack it.
 Some may need to have a very detailed checklist to follow while others may only need to be told “pack enough clothing for at least a week” and they will have everything they need, including toiletries, spare shoes, and sunscreen.
 You need to evaluate your loved one’s condition and give them the support they need to successfully pack themselves.

 You should already have copies of all their prescriptions and diagnoses.
 Now it’s time to find out what medical equipment, if any, they will need.
 In this move, they shouldn’t need anything too large or expensive.
 The largest thing someone in assisted living is likely to need is an oxygen tank or wheelchair and keeping one or two spare tanks of oxygen handy.
 These don’t take a lot of space.
 Honestly, I have that much space dedicated to shoes I rarely wear.